inasafe/inasafe-doc/docs/source/training/beginner/osm/102-working-with-osm.rst

 - A new tab or window will open.
 If everything went well, you should have an OSM account!
-- On the OpenStreetMap page, click “log in” in the top right corner.
+- On the OpenStreetMap page, click “Log In” in the top right corner.
 Enter your OpenStreetMap username and password and press Enter.
 You should now be logged in.
 You should see your username in the upper right corner of the page.